sysaulab/libseedy/README.md

 inspired me to imagine the turbulences behind the wings and theorize about the nature of the interactions that make turbulences unpredictable.
 Could I replicate it using software?
-The image that appeared in my head was a system that was interdependent, but loosely coupled.
+The image that appeared in my head was a system that was interdependent and loosely coupled.

 I used many hash function as active processes and unmitigated shared memory to provide the “slack” in the coupling.
 I experimented with different topologies before adopting the obvious choice: a ring.
-The physical analogy that comes to my mind, is one of a circle in which three balls are launched at high velocity towards the centre.

-In a perfect universe, we can imagine the balls would hit each other precisely at the same point in space and time when they get to the centre, then rebound back precisely and hit the wall behind them, then go back towards the centre again and repeat the same motions forever.
-In an imperfect universe, we would observe divergences after a few cycles.

 ## Testing